Kevga/BeatSaberCinema/README.md

 - BSIPA
 - BeatSaberMarkupLanguage
 - BS Utils
+- SongCore

 You can find all of these in ModAssistant.

 ### 2. Download Pre-Configured Maps (*optional*)
-The plugin includes more than 70 video configurations for you to try.
-Here are a few examples:
+The plugin includes more than 90 video configurations for custom maps for you to try, as well as a few configs for DLC and OST songs.
+Here are some examples:

 - [Madeon - The Prince \[Bearly & dgrj4life\]](https://beatsaver.com/beatmap/110ac)
 - [2WEI feat.
 Edda Hayes - Warriors \[halcyon12\]](https://beatsaver.com/beatmap/8e98)